TECHNICAL & HUMAN AUDIT

 This audit is as per the Florida Insurance Alliance, eGIS Insurance Advisors, and other insurance guidelines.
 Please check with your insurance agency for specific requirements.
 Read more here

 VGlobalTech team is trained and well aware of ADA and WCAG 2.x Compliance guidelines.
 VGlobalTech has partnered with a local agency for the visually impaired – LightHouse Works.
 LightHouse has developed a unique program for digital accessibility that is run by visually impaired personnel that are highly skilled in human auditing of websites and software as per the section 508 stipulations.
 Read more about our partnership here

 TOGETHER WE ARE NOW ABLE TO PROVIDE NOT ONE BUT TWO COMPLIANCE SEALS FOR ALL OUR CUSTOMERS.

 Digital Asset Technical Compliance Seal:

-VGlobalTech in-house technical team shall remediate / test the website / software for ADA, WCAG compliance.
-VGlobalTech’s technical design & development team is fully aware of the Americans with Disability Act (ADA), Web Content Accessibility Guidelines (WCAG), Section 508 of the Rehabilitation Act of 1973 and overall the design principles of a professional, accessible, functional and responsive web design.
-The entire team has taken dedicated time and efforts to learn these design principles first hand.
-Our purpose is clear – Universal, Creative Web design that works for everyone, everywhere and every time!
+VGlobalTech’s in-house technical team shall remediate/test the website/software for ADA, and WCAG compliance.
+VGlobalTech’s technical design & development team is fully aware of the Americans with Disability Act (ADA), Web Content Accessibility Guidelines (WCAG), Section 508 of the Rehabilitation Act of 1973, and overall the design principles of a professional, accessible, functional and responsive web design.
+The entire team has taken dedicated time and effort to learn these design principles firsthand.
+Our purpose is clear – Universal, Creative Web design that works for everyone, everywhere, and every time!

 Human Audit Seal: